in28minutes/java-cheat-sheet/README.md

 After setting the value to each cell, there is a call for the Thread to sleep for some time.
 After Thread 1 sets the value of cell1, it goes to Sleep.
 So, Thread2 starts executing.
 If Thread 2 is executing Òreturn cell1 + cell2 + cell3;Ó, it uses cell1 value set by Thread 1 and cell2 and cell3 values set by Thread 2.
 This results in the unexpected results that we see when the method is run in parallel.
 What is explained is one possible scenario.
 There are several such scenarios possible.
 The way you can prevent multiple threads from executing the same method is by using the synchronized keyword on the method.
 If a method is marked synchronized, a different thread gets access to the method only when there is no other thread currently executing the method.
-LetÕs mark the method as synchronized:
+Let's mark the method as synchronized:
 ```
 synchronized int setandGetSum(int a1, int a2, int a3) {
     cell1 = a1;